AndySongTech/Linux/README.md

-systemctl reload firewalld  # soft restart service, it will not interrupt the service, but not all the service support this command systemctl enable vsftpd    # launch service at login systemctl disable smb      # Do not launch service at login
+systemctl reload firewalld  # soft restart service, it will not interrupt the service, but not all the service support this command systemctl enable vsftpd    # launch service at login systemctl disable smb      # Do not launch service at login systemctl is-enabled httpd    # chech if the httpd is start at login

 ```